Entire home

 The Old House, Balure in Lismore, Argyll and Bute sleeps two guests in one bedroom.

 The Old House, Balure, is a single-storey house consists of a kitchen with oven, induction hob, microwave, fridge/freezer, and dishwasher, a washing machine, a dining room with seating for two guests, and a sitting room with woodburning stove and TV.
 The bedroom is a king-size with en-suite shower room.
 WiFi, fuel, power, bed linen, and towels included in the rent.
 Outside, there is a non-enclosed garden with patio, furniture bike storage and off-road parking for one car.
 One well-behaved dog welcome.
 Sorry, no smoking.
 Within 2.8 miles you will find a shop and within 3 miles you will find the ferry.
 Bring your special someone to the old house for a private retreat.
+Please note: the maximum occupancy for the property is 2 adults only.

 Region: From the lush green farmlands of the Borders to the ruggedness of the Highlands, the Scots are proud of their land and identity.
 Scotland also has some of Britain’s best beaches with glorious stretches of clean sand over which to roam.